Therootexec/ModioDirect/README.md

 ## Why this exists

 Most mod.io download tools are broken, outdated, or unsafe.
-ModioDirect exists to be boring, correct, and reliable.
+ModioDirect exists to be simple, reliable, and safe.

 ## Legal